Mike Jacobs (first baseman): New York Mets (second stint)

 On February 10, 2010, the Mets signed Mike Jacobs to a minor league contract.
 He was selected as the Mets' opening day first baseman after Daniel Murphy went on the disabled list with a strained MCL.

 On April 18, Jacobs was designated for assignment.

 On April 25, 2010, Jacobs cleared waivers and accepted assignment to the AAA Buffalo Bisons of the International League.

 Toronto Blue Jays

 On July 30, 2010, he was acquired by the Toronto Blue Jays for a player to be named later.
 He was released at the end of the 2010 season.

 Colorado Rockies

 Jacobs signed as a minor league free agent with the Colorado Rockies on December 18, 2010.

-On August 18, 2011, while playing for the AAA Colorado Springs Sky Sox, Jacobs was suspended for 50 games after testing positive for Human Growth Hormone.
+On August 18, 2011, while playing for the Triple-A Colorado Springs Sky Sox, Jacobs was suspended for 50 games after testing positive for Human Growth Hormone.
 In response, Jacobs was released by the Rockies.